Guide

 Not providing referees

-When asked for references, most small operators either skip it or put down someone who doesn't know they've been listed.
+When asked for references, some small operators either skip it or put down someone who doesn't know they've been listed.
 Contact your referees first and brief them on the contract.
-An unanswered referee call is a red flag.
+An unanswered referee call can weaken confidence in your submission.

 6